CBD Dosage Guide for Beginners

 As you can see, the amount of CBD oil per serving depends on the strength of each product.
 Taking 30 drops of our 250 mg product is quite different from consuming 30 drops of our 1,4000 mg oil.

-Calculating Your Dosage Based on Your Product
+Calculate Your Dosage Based on Your Product

 Vitality CBD salve next to a Vitality CBD oil bottle.